-The continuum can be expressed in terms of a volume averaged galaxy emissivity, consisting of the galaxy luminosity function $\Phi(m,z,\nu_{\rm rf})=dN/dV/dm$, where $N$ is the galaxy number count, $V$ is the co-moving volume, $m$ is the AB magnitude, and $\nu_{\rm rf}$ is the rest-frame frequency.
+The continuum can be expressed in terms of a volume-averaged galaxy emissivity, consisting of the galaxy luminosity function $\Phi(m,z,\nu_{\rm rf})=dN/dV/dm$, where $N$ is the galaxy number count, $V$ is the co-moving volume, $m$ is the AB magnitude, and $\nu_{\rm rf}$ is the rest-frame frequency.
 The spectrum of the continuum intensity can be written as

-where $F_{\nu}(m)=3631\cdot10^{m/2.5}$ Jy is the specific flux density at magnitude $m$, $d\chi/dz=c/H(z)$, and $D_A$ is the co-moving angular diameter distance, which equals the co-moving distance in a flat universe.
+where $F_{\nu}(m)=3631\times 10^{m/2.5}$ Jy is the specific flux density at magnitude $m$, $d\chi/dz=c/H(z)$, and $D_A$ is the co-moving angular diameter distance, which equals the co-moving distance in a flat universe.
 The lower bound of the magnitude integration, $m_{\rm th}(z,\nu)$, is the masking magnitude threshold, below which sources are masked in the diffuse intensity map.
 Masking reduces the foreground contributions to the cross power spectrum Poisson noise, as discussed in Sec.~\ref{S:masking}.
-The models for $\Phi$, $b_I$, and the choice of $m_{\rm th}$ used in this work are detailed in Sec.~\ref{S:models}.
+The models for $\Phi$ and $b_I$, and the choice of $m_{\rm th}$ used in this work are detailed in Sec.~\ref{S:models}.